Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 	_Pushing to Microsoft Azure_

-1. In order to verify that the site was successfully deployed, go back to the Azure Preview Portal and select your Web App.
+1. In order to verify that the site was successfully deployed, go back to the Azure Portal and select your Web App.

 1. Navigate to the staging slot of this Web App by clicking the **Deployment slots** tile under the **Deployment** section and then selecting its row inside the **Deployments** blade.